 Baked Tandoori Chicken

-Tandoori Chicken is an iconic dish in Indian restaurants.
-The signature red color is unmistakable, due to the red chile peppers, paprika or even red food coloring.
-A tandoori is a clay oven, which bakes the chicken.
-But most of us don’t have a tandoori in our homes, so we must grill or bake our dish.
-The spices are what gives the recipe it’s signature flavor, and whether you bake or grill, it’s a personal preference.
-To us, baking comes a bit closer.
+Baked Tandoori Chicken is an iconic dish in Indian restaurants.
+The signature red color is unmistakable, due to the red chile peppers or paprika.
+A tandoor is a clay oven, which bakes the chicken.
+Most of us don’t have a tandoor oven in our homes, so we bake or grill our dish.
+The spices in our house-crafted Tandoori Curry Spice gives the recipe it’s signature flavor.
 The final color might not be as red as some restaurants, but we’re not using any coloring agents as many places do.

 Marinating helps to tenderize the chicken and keep it moist while cooking.
-That’s why you cut slits in the chicken as well, allowing the marinade to penetrate into the pieces.
+Cutting slits in the chicken allows the marinade to penetrate into the pieces for extra flavor.

-1 (4 to 4 ½ pound) Chicken.
+1 Whole Chicken, about 3 ½ to 4 pounds.
 Cut into 8 pieces and remove the skin.
-(Some cooks leave the skin on.)
+Some cooks leave the skin on.

 1 Tablespoon Fresh Lemon Juice

 Cut diagonal slices in the chicken pieces about a ½ inch deep and about ¾ inch apart.
 This allows the marinade to get into the chicken.
-Place the chicken in a baking dish.
+Place the chicken in a reclosable freezer bag or marinating dish.

-Put the oil, garlic, onion and Tandoori Spice in a food processor or blender and process on high speed until blended into a paste.
-Add the yogurt and lemon juice and blend until smooth.
-Scrape the sides make sure everything is blended.
+Put the yogurt, olive oil, garlic, onion, lemon juice and Tandoori Curry Spice in a food processor or blender.
+Process until smooth.
+Scrape down the sides to make sure everything is blended.
 Pour over the chicken and coat evenly.
-Cover the dish with plastic wrap.
-Place in a refrigerator for 4 hours and turn the chicken periodically to keep the pieces coasted.
-You can marinate up to 24 hours if you prefer.
-The longer you marinade it, the more time it has to allow the flavors to penetrate into the chicken.
+Gently toss or mix with a spoon if needed.
+Close the bag or cover the dish with plastic wrap.
+Place in the refrigerator for 3 to 4 hours and turn the chicken periodically to keep the pieces evenly coated.
+You can marinate up to 24 hours.
+The longer you marinade it, the more the flavors will develop.